The below image is a new modified version of the “Quake On LAN” project by RawShark.

 if on wifi.

-These will also work for the old Quake2 On LAN image and the popular Minecraft On LAN image.
+These will also work for the old Quake2 On LAN image, the Doom On LAN image and the popular Minecraft On LAN image.
 Quake3 On LAN shows up in the client game browser, so no need to search for the IP address.
-Note that these old images have not been updated and and only work on older Pi units (NOT Raspberry Pi 3).
+Note that these old images have not been updated and only work on older Pi units (NOT Raspberry Pi 3).